ReactiveX/reactivex.github.io/tutorials.markdown

 * [Collection Pipeline](http://martinfowler.com/articles/collection-pipeline/) by Martin Fowler
 * [Rx for .NET and RxJava for Android](http://futurice.com/blog/tech-pick-of-the-week-rx-for-net-and-rxjava-for-android) by Olli Salonen
 * [NotRxJava guide for lazy folks](http://yarikx.github.io/NotRxJava/) by Yaroslav Heriatovych &mdash; how to reorganize messy Async code to be reactive
+* [Learn You Some Rx for the Greater Good](http://www.schibsted.pl/2015/05/learn-you-some-rx-for-the-greater-good) a video introduction by Artur Glier

 ## Tutorials
 * [Learn RxJS](http://reactive-extensions.github.io/learnrx/) by Jafar Husain